johanngb/rep-template/README.md

 ### Download

-The command below will download the contents of this repository, but will not overwrite any existing files.
-You can therefore use it to add these files to an existing project, and then delete whatever you don't want.
+The command below will download the contents of this repository.
+This command will not overwrite any existing files, so you can use it to safely add the files from this repository to an existing project; then delete whatever you don't want.
+(Note: if you have existing files / directories with the same names, they won't get overwritten, but you will get error messages; these can be ignored.)

-    curl -L http://github.com/johanngb/rep-template/archive/master.tar.gz | tar --skip-old-files --strip-components=1 -xz
+    curl -L http://github.com/johanngb/rep-template/archive/master.tar.gz | tar --strip-components=1 -xkz

+(On Windows, run this in "Command Prompt", not powershell.)

 ### Build docker image

 After looking in the `docker` directory and making any changes you might want, you can use the command below to build a docker image.
 Note that if you have a reasonably simple project, you might not need to make any changes in the `docker` directory at all.
 Make sure to run the command below in the main project directory (and not, e.g., in the `docker` sub-directory).
 You will need to pick a name for your image; here we use `myimage`.

-    docker build -t myimage -f docker/Dockerfile .
+    docker build -t myimage --no-cache -f docker/Dockerfile .

 ### Run docker